elbb/bb-gitversion/README_CICD_INTEGRATION.md

 # Concourse pipeline integration guide

-**Before continue reading please make sure that you don't use the `pipeline.yaml` as a base to work on.
-Instead use the `example/ci/pipeline.yaml` as base file for your integration.**
+**Before continue reading please make sure that you copied the example pipeline to its final destination.**

+    $ cp -r example/ci/* .

 For using this concourse CI pipeline it is recommended to have two config files: